plang85/plang85.github.io/_posts/2017-12-20-ci-numerical-apps.md

 ## Pipelines

 They shouldn't be defined in the CI system.
 I know, you're probably thinking of GoCD and their nice interface, fanning and dependecies of individual steps and more.
 However, it is imperative that any pipeline can be run easily on a dev's machine.
 This means either duplication of pipeline steps, or definition of the pipeline outside of the CI system.
-I strongly recommend the latter, even though this probably incurrs a lessened user experience n the CI system.
-As benefits you will gain single source of truth value and much improved debugging and regression identification on the dev side.
+I strongly recommend the latter, even though this probably incurrs a lessened user experience in the CI system.
+As benefits you will gain single source of truth value and much improved debugging and regression diagnosis.

-### VCS

-Pipelines must not to be aware of the version control system and the commit on which to work.
-Instead they will be injected the artifacts on which to work on in form of a module, this module can either build from scratch or use existing artifacts.

-### Ansible
+### Implementation

-Use Ansible for your pipelines.
-It's flexible, doesn't require worker node installations, works in Python (which is part of the main-stream stack in most numerical applications), and because of its SSH approach plays nicely with dumping jobs off to compute clusers/queuing system head nodes.
+I wish I could tell you here abaout a framework that ticks all the boxes to define continuous integration pipelines an run them locally and in a CI system.
+Unfortunately I'm not aware of any.
+Here is a selection of requirements we have for such a system:
+- cross platform, win and linux
+- knows how to retrieve commits from vcs
+- run build commands
+- run unittests
+- run cluster tests through ssh

+Our approach is a self-cooked Python based pipeline system that reads yaml files and interprets steps using modules, similar to Ansible's concept, but focused on processes as opposed to states.

 ### Success criteria